daveyarwood/blog.djy.io/src/_drafts/something-cool-that-happened-every-month-of-my-life-2011.md

 **July 2011:** I think this was the month when Renay and I closed on our first house in Durham.
-It was a nice little 1961 ranch house with more than its fair share of things needing to be fixed, as a result of the previous owner's questionable DIY decisions...
+It was a nice little 1961 ranch house with more than its fair share of things that needed to be fixed, as a result of the previous owner's questionable DIY decisions.
 Maintenance headaches aside, I look back fondly on living in that house with Renay, our cat, Steve, and our greyhound, Barbara.
 We lived in that house until 2016, when we moved to Hillsborough to be closer to where Renay works.